 Find Out More

-Join us to understand how to create a climate for talk across your EYFS provision and explore practical ways to target children’s talk in the environment with our new course Let’s Target Talk.
+Join us to understand how to create a climate for talk across your EYFS provision and explore practical ways to target children’s talk in the environment with our new course Strengthening Language Support in the EYFS

 Central to effective Early Childhood Education is the skilful adult.
-You may also find our Sustained Shared Thinking Webinar useful to improve the quality of your interactions and outcomes for all our children.
+You may also find our Let’s Explore Sustained Shared Thinking useful to improve the quality of your interactions and outcomes for all our children.

-Consider how to skilfully and meaningfully shape continuous provision to connect with children’s interests to help embed, extend learning and enrich language development with our How to Build on Children’s Interests webinar.
+Consider how to skilfully and meaningfully shape continuous provision and provide enhancements which connect with children’s interests to help embed, extend learning and enrich language development with our Let’s Explore Effective Teaching in the EYFS webinar.